Doorgaan naar de website

 Stemming

-Stemming is where each term in a query is treated as a logical OR of the various word forms of the term, so that all records that contain any form of the term are included in the result set.
-For example, the query ball would be treated as if it were actually ball OR balls OR balled OR balling.
+Stemming is where each term in a query is treated as a logical OR of the various word forms of the term, so that all records that contain the alternate word forms are included in the result set.
+For example, the query acceleration would be treated as if it were acceleration OR accelerations OR accelerating.

 Stop words